-I have worked in the motorcycle industry since 1996, been at Lilley's since 2001, with five years at Warr's Harley-Davidson before that, and on the Maclaren F1 road car project for two years until it was ended.
+I have worked in the motorcycle industry since 1996, been at Triumph since 2001, with five years at Warr's Harley-Davidson before that, and on the Maclaren F1 road car project for two years until it was ended.

-Riding bikes was always part of my life, such exotic machines as a Yamaha DT80, 750GS, teapot, the ever reliable Honda 100GT that I learnt on, a couple of Ducatis, obviously the whole Harley range, and now Triumphs, owning a Trident 900 (with only 102000 miles on the clock), Trophy 900, Daytona 595, and two 675's, I am currently figuring out how I can buy the 675R.
+Riding bikes was always part of my life, such exotic machines as a Yamaha DT80, Suzuki 750GS, Suzuki "teapot", the ever reliable Honda 100GT that I learnt on, a couple of Ducatis, Ridden the '90's Harley range, and now Triumphs, owning a Trident 900 (with only 102000 miles on the clock), Trophy 900, Daytona 595, and the Daytona 675.

 I have been motorcycling for 40 years starting with a moped collected on my 16th birthday.
 I have owned a large variety of bikes over the years and used them for everything from European tours to dropping my son off at school (which raised a few eyebrows as he was only 6).